roblillack/tdoc/README.md

   - **Markdown**: Export FTML documents to Markdown for compatibility with documentation systems
   - **HTML**: Import HTML documents into FTML (basic support), with plans for full HTML export
 - **Document Manipulation**: Build and modify FTML documents programmatically with a clean, type-safe API
+- **Inline FTML macro**: Compose FTML document trees inline with the `ftml!` macro for ergonomic test fixtures and examples
 - **Command-line Tools**: Ready-to-use CLI utilities for viewing, converting, and formatting FTML documents

 ## Document Structure